abdulrahim2002/personal_website/content/posts/design_of_youtube.md

 layout: post
 title: "The design of a Search Engine"

-subtitle: Google indexes millions of web pages, and collates the search results over milliseconds while searching all these millions of web pages...
+subtitle: "Google indexes millions of web pages, and collates the search results over milliseconds while searching all these millions of web pages..."

 description: In this article, lets take a deep dive into how a system like google search actually works